omiossec/DSC-Azure-machine-config-demo/README.md

                                             }
 ```

 Also pay attention to the "version" property in the Guest configuration, the command set the value to "True" while it should be "1.0.0".

 The deploy if not exist deployment section target Azure Virtual Machines, Azure ARC machines and Azure Scale Set.
 You can remove this deployment if not needed.

+The policy can be added in Azure and assigned to a VM, the deployment can be made when a new VM is created or when a remediation task is created.